ESPAlg/ESP/README.md

 # ESP: A Statistical Approach to Predicting Application Interference

 ##Data
 The data can be downloaded from [here](https://www.dropbox.com/s/oclk8lqn60afw9f/tmp.zip?dl=0).
-The file is quite large.
-The path to the data should be put in the [tmp_path.m](https://github.com/ESPAlg/ESP/blob/master/code/Matlab/tmp_path.m)
+The file is quite 78.6 MB.
+Unzip the file and the path to the data should be put in the [tmp_path.m](https://github.com/ESPAlg/ESP/blob/master/code/Matlab/tmp_path.m)

 ##Code
 The source code is [here](https://github.com/ESPAlg/ESP/tree/master/code).
 Here are some notes on the code: